|Dates / Deadlines:|

 If students are interested in bringing their vehicle, parking assignments are made on a first-come, first-serve basis, depending on space and occupancy availability.
 They current rate is $550 for the spring/fall semester.
 The parking fee is due the day of check-in.
 For questions regarding parking availability, please email email@example.com or call 202-469-8091.

 Housing is not available for students who arrive early or stay after the internship program has ended.

 For photos of accommodations at TWC, see the following flickr page.

 All students are required to have health insurance; typically this will be the same policy you have in place when you study at Dickinson.
 Students will receive a list of nearby medical facilities and mental health resources from TWC.
 Students should check with their health insurance provider to determine how to best cover care.

-At orientation, you’ll be briefed on emergency policies and procedures; please follow these procedures in the event of a medical or other emergency.
+At orientation, students will be briefed on emergency policies and procedures; please follow these procedures in the event of a medical or other emergency.
 The health and safety of students is very important to The Washington Center and TWC staff is available to assist students.

 Since TWC is located in Washington, D.C., U.S. citizens do not need to complete any visa applications in order to study there.
 If you are an international student, contact International Student and Scholar Services to discuss any changes you may need to make.

 Global Ambassadors are returning off-campus studies students who serve as peer advisors for their program.
-Currently, there are no ambassadors for this program.
-Please contact the CGSE for more information.
+Please feel free to contact them for a global student perspective.